nedga055/flask-rest-boilerplate/README.md

 If additional configuration needs to be added, either update existing config classes in the config package's `__init__.py`, or add a new class.

+## Development

+Development of an application based off of the flask_rest_boilerplate should fall into one of the following categories:

+    - CLI Commands
+    - Controllers (API Routes)
+    - Database models
+    - Services
+    - Utilities

+When adding new code, it is advisable to build within one of these sections, though it isn't required and this can be extended as desired.